mincrmatt12/pycommunicate/docs/tutorial/sprinkling.rst

    button.add_event_listener("click", self.make_handler(index))
    button.content.set("Remove")

-Line 12 and 14 use already explained functions, so I'll detail the :py:meth:`add_event_listener` method instead.
+Line 12 and 14 use already explained functions, so I'll detail the :py:meth:`~pycommunicate.proxies.dom.element.ElementWrapper.add_event_listener` method instead.
 This method will attach an event to a js event.
 These are using the chrome and firefox names, not the IE ones.
-We use it here to attach the button's click method to a dynamically generated event handler setup to destroy the todo server-side, and then use :py:meth:`ElementWrapper.delete` to remove it from the client-side.
+We use it here to attach the button's click method to a dynamically generated event handler setup to destroy the todo server-side, and then use :py:meth:`~pycommunicate.proxies.dom.element.ElementWrapper.delete` to remove it from the client-side.

 Adding todos